Files

 Feature Operation

 Updates and deletions to a database can be primarily controlled through the Writer parameter: Feature Operation.
-This parameter informs FME which action to implement onto the database.
+This parameter instructs FME on which action to take on the database.
 Its three values are: Insert, Update, and Delete.

-• Insert results in records added to the database.
+- Insert results in the records added to the database.
 This is used to add data to a new or existing table in the database.
-Rows are appended onto the table.
+Rows are appended to the table.

-• Delete will remove records from a database.
-Each FME feature written to a database in Delete mode will result in a database record deleted.
+- Delete will remove records from a database.
+Each FME feature written to a database in Delete mode will result in a database record being deleted.

 Table Handling